xinhe-lab/ctwas/README.md

 We have pre-computed reference LD matrices and variant information of European samples from UK Biobank.
 They can be downloaded [here](https://uchicago.box.com/s/jqocacd2fulskmhoqnasrknbt59x3xkn).

-cTWAS requires the expression prediction models, or weights, of genes.
+cTWAS requires the prediction models, or weights, of molecular traits.
 The pre-computed weights of GTEx expression and splicing traits can be downloaded from [PredictDB](https://predictdb.org/post/2021/07/21/gtex-v8-models-on-eqtl-and-sqtl/).

 ## Acknowledgments

-We thank the authors of `susieR` package for using their codes.
+We thank the authors of `susieR` package for borrowing their code.

-Original `susieR` code obtained by:
+The `susieR` code used in `ctwas` package was based on the commit `c7934c0`:

 ```
 git clone git@github.com:stephenslab/susieR.git
 git checkout c7934c0
 ```

-Minor edits to make it accept different prior variances for each variable.
+Minor edits were made to allow for different prior variances.